camwestwood/xapi/recipes/vle/Module-View.md

 ### Verb
 Common entity identifier: VerbA, as defined on the [common structures](/common_structures.md#verba) page.

-The Verb,[viewed](/vocabulary.md#verbs) denotes the action of the user's browser or app requesting the resource that the user wishes to view.
+The Verb, [viewed](/vocabulary.md#verbs) denotes the action of the user's browser or app requesting the resource that the user wishes to view.

 ### Example: